Facebook removes activity related to alleged Iranian influence campaign

-Facebook removed more content it said was related to an influence campaign originating in Iran, the social media giant said Thursday.
+Facebook removed hundreds of pages and accounts originating in Iran that were designed to influence politics and public opinion in other countries, the latest move by the social media giant to combat fake news on its platform.

-The company said it removed a total of 783 pages, accounts and groups that were engaging in "coordinated inauthentic behavior," which is how Facebook describes misinformation campaigns spread by people using fake or stolen identities in an effort to sow chaos and division.
+The social network said Thursday it had taken down a total of 783 pages, accounts and groups that were engaging in "coordinated inauthentic behavior," the language Facebook uses to describe misinformation campaigns orchestrated by people using fake or stolen identities.
+Misinformation campaigns are designed to exploit divisions in target countries and spread chaos.

+Nathaniel Gleicher, who runs cybersecurity at Facebook, said the influence campaigns targeted Facebook and Instagram users in the Middle East and South Asia.

+"Anytime you have communities where there is robust conversation happening, where people are congregating, you will see actors trying to target that public debate," Gleicher said in a conference call to explain the action.

-It's not the first time Facebook has uncovered and removed a campaign it says came from Iran.
-In August, it removed 652 pages, accounts and groups it said were engaged in a coordinated influence campaign in Iran.
-It's part of a larger push to detect and remove the content related to influence campaigns -- and then report them to the public -- that Facebook has engaged in since it took heat for not doing more to stanch the flow of misinformation on its site leading up to the 2016 US presidential election.
+The removals are part of a larger push by Facebook to detect and remove problem content.
+The social network has taken pains to report its actions to the public, part of an effort to rehabilitate its image after it failed to stop misinformation on its service in the run-ip to the 2016 US presidential election.

-Facebook cybersecurity policy head Nathaniel Gleicher said the decision wasn't made based on the content of posts shared by the fake accounts, groups and pages.
-Instead, it was because they lied about who they were.
-The campaigns were targeting Facebook and Instagram users in the Middle East and South Asia, he said.
+Gleicher said the decision to remove the posts and accounts was made because the authors lied about their identities, rather than the content of the messages.

-"In this case, the people behind this activity coordinated with one another and used fake accounts to misrepresent themselves, and that was the basis for our action," Gleicher said in a blog post published Thursday.
+"In this case, the people behind this activity coordinated with one another and used fake accounts to misrepresent themselves," Gleicher said in a blog post.
+"That was the basis for our action."

 Gleicher said Facebook's actions came after continued investigation into the campaign it uncovered in August.
 The company is working with US law enforcement and lawmakers, as well as officials in "impacted countries," he said.